rHermes/adventofcode/README.md

 ## Task notes

+### 2023

+#### Day 10

+This was a very cool day, part two is a doozy.
+I ended up solving this by implemeting "virtual coordinates", by doubling the input space, and inserting empty ground between everything.
+Then I used a graph search to determine which coordinates could be reached.

+I learned after submitting that there is a much, much easier way to do it, and it's to simply scan each line and keeping track if we have touched a vertical wall, to see if we are inside or not.
+This is so much simpler, and I cannot believe I didn't think of it.
+I'm sure it has a name, I've heard of this before, but I cannot remember it now.
+(I looked it up, its a simple form of "ray casting".

+I had a bunch of bugs on this one, had to so I spent a bunch of time on part two.
+But I got it done in the end.

 ### 2022

 This was a bit of a tame year, but there where some tasks which really had a bit